 and forensic evaluations by court order.

-- Treatment services include various modes of evidence based psychotherapy and
+- Treatment services include various modes of evidence-based psychotherapy and may include

 - Case consultation is provided to other agencies, including social

 services, schools, courts, and the Commonwealth Attorney’s office.